SpecFlowOSS/SpecFlow/docs/Guides/UpgradeSpecFlow2To3.md

     - SpecFlow.MsTest
     - SpecFlow.NUnit

-1. Add the SpecFlow.Tools.MsBuild.Generation NuGet package to your project.
-This package is used to generate SpecFlow’s code-behind files.
 1. Remove “SpecFlowSingleFileGenerator” from the Custom Tool field in the Properties of your feature files.

 ## Updating SpecFlow+ Runner